DeepRLCourse/DeepRLCourse.github.io/docs/course_notes/bandits.md

 The rest of the arms' parameters remain unchanged.

----

-#### Intuition Behind Exploration and Exploitation
+???
+Tip "Intuition Behind Exploration and Exploitation"

     This process allows the algorithm to **explore uncertain arms** and **exploit promising ones** in a naturally balanced way.
 Consider an arm $i$ with a high mean estimate but low certainty (wide posterior).
 There's a non-negligible chance that its sampled $\tilde{\theta}_i$ will be large, leading to selection.
 Conversely, an arm with high empirical reward but tight posterior still occasionally gets out-sampled by a more uncertain one.

       This phenomenon is called **randomized optimism**: sometimes, by chance, an uncertain arm is sampled optimistically, leading to its exploration.
 The more we pull an arm, the narrower its posterior becomes, reducing unnecessary exploration over time.

 ---